 In February 2011, for the first time in history, Peru's Ministry of Transport and Communications inducted postal codes (zip codes) for the entire country, and in 2016, the Ministry rolled out an even bigger postal code system.
 Before this, postal codes (códigos postales in Spanish) were used only for Lima and Callao.
 Now, with the establishment of the Código Postal Nacional (CPN), Peru has a nationwide system of more than 2,700 postcodes.

+The current Peruvian postal code system uses five numbers.
 The first two numbers signify the administrative region of Peru in which the address is located (see table below).
-The next three numbers represent smaller areas within each administrative region.
-These may be provinces but can vary depending on the population density of any given area.
+The next three numbers represent smaller areas within each administrative region, which may include provinces but can vary depending on the population density of any given area.

 Finding the Correct Peruvian Postal Code

-Peru Postal Codes: First Two Digits (Region)
+Postal Codes: First Two Digits (By Region)

-|04 Arequipa||17 Madre de Dios|
+|04||Arequipa||17||Madre de Dios|